mariadb-corporation/libmarias3/docs/api/functions.rst

    Retrieves a list of files from a given S3 bucket and fills it into a :c:type:`ms3_list_st`.

+   The list generated is the eqivilent of a recursive directory listing but only has files in it, no entries for directories.

    The resulting list should be freed using :c:func:`ms3_list_free`

    :param ms3: The marias3 object